ShubhamRana555/MemeFlAuto/README.md

 ---

-<h1 align="center">Auto bot for memefi </h1>
+<h1 align="center">Auto bot for memefl </h1>

 > [!NOTE]
-> Hi everyone today we present you our bot for crypto game memefi with which you can automate the whole process in the game which is possible
+> Hi everyone today we present you our bot for crypto game memefl with which you can automate the whole process in the game which is possible
 >
 >
 ---